sapthamiu/sapthami_picoctf/README.md

 2: Do the punctuation and the individual words help you make any substitutions?

 ## Approach
-A and I are the only letters in the english alphabet used individually, while j is the letter used individually in the given cipher text.
-The sixth word is jdr.
-If we substitute j as a, the word becomes
-We require only the flag part of the text, which is at the end: bzskSYT{TD3UN3CSO_4774SV5_4D3_S001_7JJ384LS}
+j is the letter that is being used individually, which indicates that it represents the letter a.
-We know that the flag is always in the format picoCTF{}
+We know that the flag is always in the format picoCTF{}, which is at the end of the given text.
-There is b in place of p, which suggests that the substitution
-## Commands
+SYT seems to be representing CTF
+Using the context, other letters are substituted as:
+abcdefghijklmnopqrstuvwxyz---> hpnrsjwlqaobguyxdecfqkvmti

+Decoded text:
+CTFs (short for capture the flag) are a type of computer security competition.
+Contestants are presented with a set of challenges which test their creativity, technical (and googling) skills, and problem-solving ability.
+Challenges usually cover a number of categories, and when solved, each yields a string (called a flag) which is submitted to an online scoring service.
+CTFs are a great way to learn a wide array of computer security skills in a safe, legal environment, and are hosted and played by many security groups around the world for fun and practice.
+For this problem, the flag is: picoCTF{FR3QU3NCY_4774CK5_4R3_C001_7AA384BC}

 ## Flags
+picoCTF{FR3QU3NCY_4774CK5_4R3_C001_7AA384BC}